Cervical Cancer Misdiagnosis

 • Communication errors between doctors and medical facilities

-Types of harm caused by delayed damage of cervical, ovarian or uterine cancer can include:
+Types of harm caused by delayed or misdiagnosed cervical cancer can include:

 • Premature death